emacsorphanage/helm-css-scss/README.md

 I use default css-mode and [scss-mode](https://github.com/antonj/scss-mode).

-Accoding to [Google HTML/CSS Style Guide](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#CSS_Quotation_Marks), it says Do not use quotation marks in `url()`.
-But url with "http://..." and Data URL scheme which including "//" break the syntax of css-mode and scss-mode so helm-css-scss also affected.
+According to [Google HTML/CSS Style Guide](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#CSS_Quotation_Marks), it says Do not use quotation marks in `url()`.
+But URLs like "http://..." and Data URL schemes which including "//" break the syntax of css-mode and scss-mode so helm-css-scss also affected.

-It no probrem if you wrap those with single/double quotation.
+It no problem if you wrap those with single or double quotation.

 ### Anything.el

-I'm not sure but helm-css-scss would work the same way when you replace all "helm" strings in `helm-css-scss.el` to "anything".
+I'm not sure but helm-css-scss would work the same way when you just replace all "helm" strings in `helm-css-scss.el` to "anything".